wp-plugins/events-made-easy/readme.txt

 See the FAQ section at [the documentation site](http://www.e-dynamics.be/wordpress).

 == Changelog ==

+= 1.4.2 =
+* Bugfix: some undef values fixed
+* Bugfix: make the default use the new notation too for captchas (for new installations)
+* Bugfix: the frontend submission plugin has been updated to account for new jquery timeentry plugin too

 = 1.4.1 =
 * Bugfix: fixed a bug with a undefined var, preventing activation of the plugin for new installations